AfzaAdaw/Artificial-Intelligence-Project/Documentation/D-Project Execution.md

 ## Description Of The Project Coding And Implementation

 **Libraries And Packages Required In This Project**

-Firstly, we will import the following modules :
+Firstly, we will import the following modules in our coding :

 - cv2           = to use OpenCV to process the image
 - easygui       = it will allows us to select an image from system